sivaboomamurugan/SpringBoot-Gradle-SpringSecurity-Docker-Myqsl-TaskOrganizer/README.md

     - Userservice : Move the authentication logic over there.
     - Data access Service : We can hide the DB completely with a Data access service layer and make the Rest service call the Data access service
     - Web UI : This will be the final piece, Web UI -> Rest Service -> UserService -> Data Access service.

+### How to start the application
+git checkout the code
+under the project root directory execute the below command, this cleans images, containers, builds and starts the containers

+    -
+    y | ./startup
 ### API

 All authorization and API calls are tested using Postman, session can be established in postman.